 4. Is this recommendation different from those for previous seasons?

-This recommendation changed two components of vaccines from those for the 2012 southern hemisphere and 2011-2012 northern hemisphere influenza seasons, which contained the following:
+This recommendation changed two components of trivalent vaccines from those for the southern hemisphere 2012 influenza season but was the same as the recommendation for the northern hemisphere 2012-2013 vaccine.